Monday, July 21, 2014

 The mayor comes for the Christmas apéritif.
 The caretaker is to his right.
 Members of his team surround them.

-Jérôme Coumet, the mayor, gives a short speech
+Jérôme Coumet, the mayor, gave a short talk

-has done in the past year and what it plans in the future.
+had done in the past year and what it planned for the future.

-He also gives everyone a box of chocolats
+He also gave everyone a box of excellent chocolats

-and speaks personally to whomever comes up to him.
+and spoke personally to whoever came up to him.

 The caretaker takes groceries up five flights of stairs for the elderly residents when the elevator is stalled and the muscular young men hired to help at certain hours are not present.